Unsettled Voices

 INDIGENOUS MUSIC, VISUAL, AND SPOKEN WORD PERFORMANCE

-A newly commissioned music, visual, and spoken word performance that invites us to understand what reconciliation is, what it means, what it feels like, and why it is important, featuring Indigenous musical artists Lynn Daphne Rudolph and Lazaro Arvizu, Jr.
+A newly commissioned music, visual, and spoken word performance that invites us to consider the meaning and importance of reconciliation, featuring Indigenous musical artists Lynn Daphne Rudolph and Lazaro Arvizu Jr.

-This program is a component of the Colby College Museum of Art Lunder Institute@ which invites institutions to be in conversation with one another and challenges them to look critically at what is American art, its history, its future, and its evolution.
-Unsettled Voices continues The Broad’s partnership with The Lunder Institute that will host a series of think tanks on performance art in summer 2025, one of which will be curated by The Broad’s Director of Audience Engagement Edward Patuto.
+This Lunder Institute @ program is co-presented and co-commissioned by the Colby College Museum of Art’s Lunder Institute and The Broad.
+Unsettled Voices continues The Broad’s partnership with the Lunder Institute, which will host its annual summer think tanks series 2025, centering performance art in American Art.
+One think tank will be curated by The Broad’s Director of Audience Engagement Edward Patuto.
 Unsettled Voices is also part of the Los Angeles residency of The Centre for The Less Good Idea hosted by The Broad, The Nimoy at CAP, UCLA, and The Wallis.

 Photos courtesy of the artists